jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 The is just one more thing to do, stop your micro services.

 Use the docker-compose orchestrator to remove our micro services.
-We will start our docker containers by issueing the up command in our home directory.
+We will remove our docker containers by issueing the down command in our home directory.

 ```
 f5admin@containerhost:~$ docker-compose down